 - New - The “New” status appears when a new property, event, user attribute, acquisition, or other item is discovered.
-Trackingplan tells you when a new item was seen and automatically monitors it.
-To pause monitoring, you have the option to mute it.
-You can learn more about Trackingplan’s auto-monitoring in this demo.
+Trackingplan will tell you when a new item was first seen and will automatically monitor it.
+Learn more about Trackingplan’s auto-monitoring in this demo.

 - OK - The “OK” status appears when there are no current issues within an item.
 Trackingplan tells you when the item was last monitored and gives you the option to mute it.

 - Warn - The “Warn” alert appears when Trackingplan detects an issue with an item.
-Trackingplan tells you exactly what the issue is and how severe it is.
+Trackingplan will tell you exactly what the issue is and how severe it is.

 - Mute - The “Mute” status appears when an event or property has been muted.
 When an event or property is muted, this will be hidden from your dashboard.
 You can choose whether to show or hide muted items at the bottom of each event.
 You can also unmute items so they appear in your dashboard normally again.

-If you receive any warning related to your custom specifications, Trackingplan will also show you how to adjust that specification in order to remove the warning.
-Muting the item is also an option.
+In case you receive any warning related to your custom specifications or that is against your actual analytics schema, Trackingplan will also show you how to adjust that specification in order to remove the warning.

-- Name: You can see the name of events and properties to easily identify them.
-You can also view a sample value of what is arriving at each of the properties below their name.
+- Name: You can see the names of events and properties to easily identify them.

-- Daily Hits: This section shows how many daily hits each event receives.
+- Daily Hits: This section shows how many daily hits each event receives, along with weekly and monthly growth statistics for your events.
 Trackingplan establishes a baseline for the daily hits of each event and automatically sends you a warning if the number of hits increases or decreases.
 You can also specify your own thresholds and Trackingplan will send you real-time alerts based on your specifications.
-We also provide daily, weekly, and monthly growth statistics for your events.

-- Notes: You can also add customized notes and labels on both events or properties to ensure your team members clearly understand all the necessary details. #labels can also be used to create categories to then easily search them in the Advanced Search Filter.
-You can read more about search functions here.
+- Notes: You can also add customized notes and labels on both events or properties to ensure your team members clearly understand all the necessary details. #labels can also be used to create categories to then easily search them in the Advanced Search Filter or to set up Personalized Digests.

 - Percentage Seen: You can view the percentage of times a property was seen during event hits just by hovering the cursor over the percentage shown.
 Trackingplan will automatically send you a warning if your data or event statistics are off.

 - Customize Warnings: Despite our default tolerance is 1%, you can also set a custom tolerance to tailor your sensitivity levels.
-You can configure the tolerances of your properties and events individually (Customize Warnings) or globally (Warning settings).
-To read more about configuring alerts, click here.
+You can configure the tolerances of your properties and events individually through your event button toolbar or globally (Settings & Members).